Opioid overdose prevention

 Drug take-back events

-You can drop off unused prescription drugs with us at events like Drug Take Back Day.
-The spring Take Back Day event is scheduled for April 22, 10 am - 2 pm.
-Click the link for locations and more information.
+You can drop off unused prescription drugs and vapes/e-cigarettes with us at events like Drug Take Back Day.

 Sheriff's office response to the opioid crisis